arinadi/colab-discord-transcriber/README.md

-Of course.
-As a senior developer, I have analyzed the provided Python script and updated the `README.md` to reflect its new features, improved architecture, and configuration options with meticulous detail.

-Here is the updated `README.md`:

-***

 # Colab Discord Transcriber

 > A robust Discord bot that leverages OpenAI's Whisper to transcribe audio and video files, with an intelligent idle-shutdown system, optimized for Google Colab.